Thyroid Supplements and You

 I’ve always found these types of ingredients to be very effective at improving thyroid-related symptoms and improving thyroid function in general.

-In fact, I have a couple of products which contain animal products and they are among my top performing supplements.
+In fact, I have a couple of products that contain animal products and they are among my top-performing supplements.

 Having said that, though, I find that using bovine adrenal glands tends to be more effective than using bovine thyroid glands.